-The Preferences administration panel is where you configure the everyday operation of your Textpattern site.
-Along with the Languages administration panel, most of Textpattern’s site-wide settings can be configured and fine-tuned.
+The Preferences panel is where you configure the everyday operation of your Textpattern site.
+Along with the Languages panel, most of Textpattern’s site-wide settings can be configured and fine-tuned.
 Preferences are grouped for convenience.

 On this page: